inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api.md

 ## Properties

 `api_endpoint`
-: The URI of the API, of the form {api-id}.execute-api.{region}.amazonaws.com.
+: The URI of the API, of the form `{api-id}.execute-api.{region}.amazonaws.com`.
+The stage name is typically appended to this URI to form a complete path to a deployed API stage.

 `api_gateway_managed`
 : Specifies whether an API is managed by API Gateway.
-You can't update or delete a managed API by using API Gateway.
+You cannot update or delete a managed API by using API Gateway.
 A managed API can be deleted only through the tooling or service that created it.

 `api_id`
 : The API ID.